 Upon his release in 2012, Lowery was doing millwork but wanted to start his own landscaping business.
 “I made flyers at the library and started passing them out.
 I put flyers out in the neighborhood and word of mouth spread,” Lowery commented.
 “I wanted to have more control in my life, and I wanted to work for myself.”

 In 2013, after hearing about Inmates to Entrepreneurs, he came to an event.
 Inmates to Entrepreneurs, founded 28 years ago by entrepreneur Brian Hamilton, is a NC based non-profit that helps those with criminal backgrounds start, run, and grow businesses.
 Lowery became an instructor with the organization to give back.
 “I wanted to teach others that you can be successful after prison.
 I wanted to share my steps for success.
 I now have businesses making money and providing for my family the legal way.
 People just don’t know they can do it.”

 “Once I saw that I could start one business, I wanted to start another one.
 I get an idea and then I do it.”
 In 2015, Lowery started a mobile detailing business and shortly after decided to make his own clothing.
 “I now make clothes for myself, my family and even my employees.
 I keep my money in-house as much as I can.
 I also like to do all the design work for my own business cards, logos, flyers, and websites myself.”

 Lowery continues to inspire others to start businesses through Inmates to Entrepreneurs and is now on the board.
 “Find something that you are good at that you can charge for.
 Surround yourself with people you want to be like.”

 Inmates to Entrepreneurs’ free course, Starter U, is available online and on Edovo tablets in prisons and jails throughout the country.

-For more info. about Inmate to Entrepreneurs: www.inmatestoentrepreneurs.org email@example.com
+For more info. about Inmates to Entrepreneurs: www.inmatestoentrepreneurs.org email@example.com